Updated

 - Trouble reading

-Sometimes doctors confuse retinal maculopathy for age-related macular degeneration or pattern dystrophy.
+Sometimes physicians confuse retinal maculopathy for age-related macular degeneration or pattern dystrophy.

-3. Are the lawsuits class action of separate?
+3. Are the lawsuits class action or separate?

-Separate lawsuits.
-But these lawsuits get consolidated into multi-district litigation (MDL).
+Elmiron lawyers bring separate lawsuits.
+Though these lawsuits get consolidated into multi-district litigation (MDL).
 The Elmiron MDL is out of the District of New Jersey.
-It is called:
+The case is overseen by District Judge Brian R. Martinotti.
+The case name is:

-MDLs are a way to streamline litigation.
+MDLs are a way to streamline litigation, especially for defective drugs and medical devices.
 One judge makes all the pretrial rulings, and then about four or five cases go to trial.
 How these bellwether trials turn out is critical.
 It serves as the starting point for negotiations.
+The first bellwether case (Windham v.
+Jansen, et al.) is expected to go forward in March of 2023.

-Unlike in class actions, MDL plaintiffs get separate settlements.
+Unlike with class actions, MDL plaintiffs get separate settlements.
 The final number depends on their injuries and circumstances.

 4. Is Elmiron recalled?

-No. The FDA approved it in 1996.3 Rheumatologists and urologists continue to prescribe it.
+No. The FDA approved the drug Elmiron in 1996, and rheumatologists and urologists continue to prescribe it.
 (There is no over-the-counter version.)

-So Elmiron remains available.
-Despite the FDA Adverse Event Reporting System (FAERS).
-It logged 100 vision problem cases between 1997 and 2019.
+So Elmiron remains available despite the FDA Adverse Event Reporting System (FAERS) logging 100 vision problem cases between 1997 and 2019.
 Eighty percent were serious.
-And 22 patients (at least) had maculopathy.4
+Also, 22 patients (at least) had maculopathy.4

 Not yet.
-But plaintiffs’ attorneys are seeking large financial settlements.
+Though plaintiffs’ personal injury attorneys are seeking large financial settlements.

-No price can be put on vision.
-And seeing problems affect every aspect of victims’ lives.
-Ultimately, attorneys are fighting for enough financial compensation to pay for:
+No price can be placed on a person’s ability to see.
+Vision problems affect every aspect of a victim’s life.
+Ultimately, personal injury lawyers are fighting for enough financial compensation to pay for:

 - All past and future medical bills (including mental health counseling),